IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-4.markdown

 ---

-*This document is a work in progress.
-Feel free to add tips here*.
+*This document is a work in progress*.

 You have an idea of what your application should do, e.g. "Detect when a moving bus passes the known points of interest and send any alerts to the bus".